DKC-Bluegeneral/GitBluePublic/Notes/SYO-701 SecPlus.md

 - Shimming is the process of stealing information and money from Point-of-Sale (POS) systems, credit card readers, and ATM machines.

-- The attack is common at gas stations, convienence stores, and kiosks.
+- The attack is common at gas stations, convenience stores, and kiosks.

 - It can be an overlay attachment or sometimes and entirely replaced device.